 I even believe in the Bible.

-What’s different is that I no longer view any of those through the Evangelical lens.
+What’s different is that I no longer view any of those things through the Evangelical lens.

 Some of my reasons for wandering off the Evangelical reservation are experiential.
 Other reasons are political.
 But mostly, I’ve left the party for theological and doctrinal reasons.
 I simply can no longer embrace Evangelicalism as the sole arbiter of Christianity.
 No longer do I accept that framework as what Jesus had in mind when he walked the earth or what Paul intended when he wrote his letters to the early followers of Jesus.
 So where does that leave me?